usnistgov/cdcs-docker/README.md

 From https://hub.docker.com/_/mongo
-> By default Mongo will set the wiredTigerCacheSizeGB to a value proportional to the host's total memory regardless of memory limits you may have imposed on the container.
+> By default, Mongo will set the wiredTigerCacheSizeGB to a value proportional to the host's total memory regardless of memory limits you may have imposed on the container.
 In such an instance you will want to set the cache size to something appropriate, taking into